Noha Aboelata, MD

 Joia Crear-Perry, MD, FACOG

-Founder and President of National Birth Equity Collaborative, an organization focused on Black maternal and infant health.
+Founder and former President of National Birth Equity Collaborative, an organization focused on Black maternal and infant health.
 Dr. Crear-Perry is a respected thought leader and advocate around racism as a root cause of health inequities.

 Lisa Fitzpatrick, MD, MPH